-Planning Agreement stipulates the mechanism of sharing in part of the uplift in land value accruing to a developer from infrastructure investment, rezoning or development approval which allows a more intense and higher value use of the land.
-Planning Agreements are in additional to the developer contributions.
+In accordance with Part 7 Subdivision 2 of the EP&A Act 1979, Planning Agreements stipulate the mechanism of sharing in part of the uplift in land value accruing to a developer from infrastructure investment, rezoning or development approval which allows a more intense and higher value use of the land.
+Planning Agreements are in addition to developer contributions.